Magic-wei/make_work_easier/software_list.md

 * [**QTTabBar**](http://qttabbar.wikidot.com/): Extends Explorer by tabs and extra folder views for Windows.
 Free.
 See [official website (Chinese)](https://indiff.github.io/qttabbar/) for latest update.
 * [**WizTree**](https://wiztreefree.com/): The FASTEST Disk Space Analyser for Windows.
 Free.
 * [**Everything**](https://www.voidtools.com/): a desktop search utility for Windows that can rapidly find files and folders by name.
 Free.
-* [**qrcode**](https://github.com/sylnsfar/qrcode): An interesting Python tool to generate various kinds of QR code including common QR code, artistic QR code and animated QR code.
-* [**Socialify**](https://github.com/wei/socialify): A pretty nice online tool to help you generate a beautiful project image and share with the world.
-* [**Upptime**](https://github.com/upptime/upptime): An open-source uptime monitor and status page, powered entirely by GitHub Actions and Issues.
-* [**git-history**](https://github.com/pomber/git-history): Quickly browse the history of a file from any git repository.
 * [**tesseract.js**](https://github.com/naptha/tesseract.js): Get words in almost any language out of images or videos.